Corn and Stone

 • End of a partnership?
 Is there a future for corn and stone.

-A note on the word – corn is used here to refer to the seed or the crop of those plant species of the grass family that are commonly known as as cereals – including rice, maize, and wheat.
+A note on the word – corn is used here to refer to the seed or the crop of those plant species of the grass family that are commonly known as cereals – including rice, maize, barley and wheat.
 Their seed is also referred to as grain.
 These cereals were not present for most of human history, when at various times in various places, people wild-harvested or farmed other grass species.
-The seed from these plants is also referred to as grain.
+The seed from these wild plants is also referred to as grain.

 Why corn needs stone